 SECTION 1.01.
-AUTHORITY FOR SIXTY-THIRD SUPPLEMENTAL RESOLUTION.
+AUTHORITY FOR THIS SIXTY-SECOND SUPPLEMENTAL RESOLUTION.

-This supplemental resolution (the "Sixty-third Supplemental Resolution") is adopted pursuant to the provisions of the Act and pursuant to the Authorizing Resolution, is supplemental to the Authorizing Resolution, and constitutes a resolution authorizing bonds pursuant to the Act.
+This supplemental resolution (the "Sixty-second Supplemental Resolution") is adopted pursuant to the provisions of the Act and pursuant to the Authorizing Resolution.
+This Sixty-second Supplemental Resolution is supplemental to the Authorizing Resolution and constitutes a resolution authorizing bonds pursuant to the Act.

 SECTION 1.02.
 DEFINITIONS.
 Capitalized words and terms used herein without definitions shall have the meanings assigned thereto in the Authorizing Resolution unless the context clearly requires otherwise.
-All terms defined in the Authorizing Resolution, in addition to the definitions contained herein and except to the extent inconsistent with or amended by definitions contained herein, shall apply fully to the Outstanding Bonds and the Refunding Bonds (as defined herein).
+All terms defined in the Authorizing Resolution, in addition to the definitions contained herein and except to the extent inconsistent with or amended by definitions contained herein, shall apply fully to the Outstanding Bonds and the Series 2024 (to be determined) Bonds (as defined herein).